On Some Extensions of Bernstein's Inequality for Self-adjoint Operators

-\end{corollary} \begin{remark} Note that the inequality is dimension-free.
-It should be compared to result in \cite{Ledoux1991Probability-in-00} (see formula 6.13) obtained by a combination of classical martingale methods and a trick of V. Yurinskii. \end{remark} \begin{proof} The proof is based on a combination of Theorem \ref{th:independent} with the \textit{ Paulsen dilation trick \cite{Paulsen2002Completely-boun00}}: define a linear mapping $L:\mb C^d\mapsto \mb C^{(d+1)\times (d+1)}$ by $ L(Y)= $.
-Set $X_i:=L(Y_i)$ and note that $X_i$ are self-adjoint random matrices with $X_i^2= $.
-Note that $\l\|L(Y)\r\|=\|Y\|_2$, which gives $\|X_i\|=\|Y_i\|_2\leq 1$ almost surely.
-We also have
+\end{corollary} \begin{remark} This result can be compared to the bound in \cite{Ledoux1991Probability-in-00} (see formula 6.13) obtained by a combination of classical martingale methods and a trick of V. Yurinskii; also, see \cite{Ahmad2013Probability-ine00} for a different version of Bernstein's inequality. \end{remark} \begin{proof} We proceed as in the proof of corollary \ref{cor:1}.
+Observe that $\m H(Y_i)^2= $, where $\m H(\cdot)$ is the self-adjoint dilation defined in \eqref{eq:dilation}.
+Clearly,

-and, similarly, $\tr\l(\sum\limits_{i=1}^n \mb E X_i^2\r)=2\sum\limits_{i=1}^n\tr(Q_i)$.
-Result now follows from Theorem \ref{th:independent} applied to $X_i$'s. \end{proof} It is straightforward to extend this result to separable Hilbert space - valued random variables by applying Corollary \ref{corr:bernstein} to finite-dimensional projections and taking the limit, as was done in the previous section for operators.

-It is also easy to derive vector-valued Bernstein's inequality for the $\|\cdot\|_\infty$ - norm rather than the $\|\cdot\|_2$ norm by mapping a $d$-dimensional vector to a diagonal $d\times d$ matrix; this version might sometimes be more useful than the scalar Bernstein's inequality coupled with the union bound: